WebAssembly/esm-integration/proposals/esm-integration/README.md

 When a WebAssembly module imports a Global, there are two possible modes of operation:
 - If the Global type is immutable (as declared in the importing module), then the exporting module may either export a numeric value or an immutable Global.
 - If the Global type is mutable, then the exporting module must export a mutable Global.
 The snapshot here is "shallow" in the sense that modifications *within* this particular mutable Global object *will* be visible in the importing module (but, if the exporting module overwrites the entire binding with some unrelated value, this will not be noticed by the importing module).

-### Why does this proposal depend on top-level await?

-On some platforms, some compilation work may need to happen when instantiating the module, rather than when parsing it, based on the dynamic values of the imports.
-For example, if a module imports Memory, there may be different instructions generated for different kinds of memory, with the choice made based on what's dynamically available.

-Instantiating a WebAssembly module may take a significant amount of time, as it may involve expensive compilation work.
-For this reason, at some point during evaluation of a WebAssembly module, control is yielded to the event loop, to not block up the main thread.
-This yield uses the infrastructure of [the TC39 top-level await proposal](https://github.com/tc39/proposal-top-level-await).

 ### Can Web APIs be imported via modules?